Internet Explorer 8: End of life

-Support for IE8 on most supported Windows versions ended on January 12, 2016, when Microsoft began requiring customers to use the latest version of Internet Explorer available for each Windows version.
-For versions of Windows in which IE8 was the final version of Internet Explorer available, support ended alongside the end of support for that version of Windows.
-This meant that support for IE8 on XP ended with its end of extended support on April 8, 2014.
+Support for IE8 on Windows XP ended with its end of extended support on April 8, 2014 with no upgrades to more recent versions, as Windows XP cannot run IE9 and higher officially, making IE8 the final version of Internet Explorer which could run on Windows XP.
+Support for IE8 on Windows Vista and later ended on January 12, 2016, when Microsoft began requiring customers to use the latest version of Internet Explorer available for each Windows version.
 On October 13, 2020, Microsoft released the final IE8 update for Windows Embedded Standard 7, marking the end of IE8 support on all platforms.